aiven/devportal/docs/tutorials/add-caching-to-pg-with-redis.rst

 Prerequisites
 -------------

+We're going to be writing a web application in Python, and you'll need at least Python 3.7

+.. note:: [[note while editing]]``psycopg2`` and ``redis-py`` currently still
+          support 3.6, but ``fastapi`` requires at least 3.7, and honestly that's already quite an old version of Python!

 * CLI tooling: The [Redis CLI](https://redis.io/docs/ui/cli/) for Redis and [Psql](https://www.geeksforgeeks.org/postgresql-psql-commands/) for PostgreSQL are useful to know as they're transferrable anywhere you go.
 We built the [avn CLI](https://docs.aiven.io/docs/tools/cli) to take advantage of all the features Aiven offers for its products, and this works too!
 We'll provide examples with both in this tutorial.

 If you're following along without using Aiven, we still recommend deploying to a cloud provider like AWS or Google Cloud.
 This tutorial assumes the databases will be configured and deployed for you like Aiven does, and starts at the point where we connect to a running service.